mshodge/youshallnotpassport/Twitter_FAQ.md

 to get an emergency appointment as you are within 2 weeks of travel.
 <br><br>
 <b><u>If 2-6 weeks</u></b><br>
-For this, I would recommend booking a Fast Track appointment (released up to 3 weeks in advance).
+It might be best to book a Fast Track appointment (released up to 3 weeks in advance).
 Although closer to 6 weeks you are the more likely it is you will get your passport back in time using the standard service.
 If you fall within 2 weeks of travel you can contact the
 <a href="https://www.gov.uk/passport-advice-line">passport advice line</a> to ask for a Fast Track upgrade.